zeroIndex0/randomCode/js-pixel-data/README.md

 This is the output that can be expected:
 ![screenshot](ian-robinson-tiger-example-output.PNG)

-Photo of the tiger by Ian Robinson on Unsplash
+Photo of the tiger by Ian Robinson on Unsplash can be found [here](https://unsplash.com/photos/DfKZs6DOrw4) as well.